 2013 – Gluten Free Living

 This succulent Barbecue Pork recipe is one of the most tantalizing pulled pork recipes you will ever taste!
 On top of that, Barbecue Pork is made in the crockpot, so it’s incredibly easy to make, too.
 All I do is put a large pork tenderloin in an oval crockpot, fill the crockpot with water and generously salt and pepper the contents before cooking the pork roast on low overnight.
 Then in the morning, I drain the roast, remove any fat, pull the meat apart in large chunks, and add the special, homemade barbecue sauce and reheat.
-If you don’t serve this with rolls like a sandwich, then the recipe is gluten free.

 I have made this recipe several times when taking meals to others as it is one of my most requested recipes.
 It’s a great recipe for 4th of July or any other holiday.
 But the great thing about this recipe is because it’s made in the crockpot you can make this ANYTIME of the year–not just in the summer when you have the grill going, or for holidays.
 Traditionally, we’ve served this Barbecue Pork over onion rolls, but you can also serve it without bread.
 I made a batch of this for a school board meeting I was having last weekend and some of them used the rolls or hoagies, and others served it without the bread.